FailAcademy/learning/wdp-vancouver/_lessons/week-05/03-es2015-with-webpack.md

 // ...the rest
 ```

-Once you've added your loaders, `import` your `.scss` file into `main.js`, restart webpack-dev-server.
-Your `.scss` styles should visible in the browser.
+Once you've added your loaders, import your styles into `main.js` by adding `import "./main.scss";` at the top of the file, restart webpack-dev-server.
+Your `.scss` styles should be visible in the browser.

 ---